+Assistantship Information

-B. Assistantship Information: Applications for NSSR Research Assistantships and Teaching Assistantships are due on March 1^{st} in Academic Affairs.
-Applications for teaching assistantships in the University Lecture courses and teaching fellowships in other New School divisions are administered through the Provost's Office.
+Applications for Research Assistantships, Teaching Assistantships and Teaching Fellowships are administered through the Provost's Office.
 Students will receive announcements of applications and deadlines well in advance of the deadline.

-C. Student Travel Fund Information: The New School for Social Research will provide support for student research and conference travel.
-Submission of proposals will be due twice in the academic year, on November 1st for travel and conferences occurring between December 15th and June 15th and April 1st for travel and conferences occurring between June 15th and June 15th and December 15th.
+Student Travel Fund Information

+The New School for Social Research will provide support for student research and conference travel.
+Submission of proposals will be due twice in the academic year, on November 1 for travel and conferences occurring between December 15 and June 15 and April 1 for travel and conferences occurring between June 15 and December 15.
 Please see the Academic Affairs website for more information.

+Fee Board

-D. Fee Board: The Fee Board uses a portion of the divisional fee charged to all NSSR students to offer partial reimbursements for costs incurred while representing the university at academic conferences.
+The Fee Board offers partial reimbursements for costs incurred while representing the university at academic conferences.
 The Fee Board is made up of student representatives from each department and is coordinated by the Graduate Faculty Student Senate.
-They meet at the end of each semester.
+They meet at the end of each semester

-II.
 ACADEMIC RESOURCES